Creating A To Do List In WordPress

 Integrate with Post Planner

-Go here to learn more about using this handy plugin: WordPress Post Planner
+To learn more about using this WordPress plugin, visit this site: WordPress Post Planner

-After configuring your plugin options, click the ‘Save Changes’ button …
+After you have finished configuring your options, remember to click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-This brings you to the plugin’s ‘Advanced Settings’ section …
+This brings you to the plugin’s ‘Advanced Settings’ screen …

-This screen lets you customize your To Do lists, assign to-do tasks to other users and perform plugin database maintenance tasks.
+In this screen you can customize your To-Do lists, assign to-do tasks to users and carry out database maintenance.

 Let’s take you through how to configure the plugin’s ‘Advanced Settings’ section …